 We will never know.
 What we do know is that he assaulted an institution that has been considered a safe place for LGBTQ people—the gay bar.
 This is as much a violation of “sanctuary” as Dylann Roof’s murder of participants in a Bible study in an African-American church.
 It was a year ago today (June 17, 2015) that Dylann killed nine people, including the pastor, in “Mother Emanuel” AME Church in Charleston.
 (See “Frank Answers About Why a Church-Raised Youth Would Commit Racist Murders.”)

-It may seem shocking to compare a Bible study in a church with dancing in a gay bar.
-I am not suggesting that there is any moral equivalency, only that both have been considered “safe places,” like schools and hospitals, which have also been targeted by shooters.
+It is probably shocking to compare a Bible study in a church with dancing in a gay bar.
+I am not suggesting that there is any moral equivalency, only that both have been considered “safe places,” like schools and hospitals and places of work, which have also been targeted by shooters.
 Gay bars were sanctuaries—safe places—in which gay people could “come out” and “act out.”

 In the early 1980s I was pastor of Christ the Mediator Lutheran Church on the near south side of Chicago.
 We became the second Lutheran “Reconciled in Christ” congregation in Chicago (actually in Illinois).
-I also had to deal with the death from AIDS of two black members of the congregation who were brothers.
+I also had to deal with the death from AIDS of two African-American brothers who were members of the congregation.
+It was the height of the AIDS epidemic.
 One night a gay member of the congregation took me and another member of the congregation on a tour of Chicago gay bars from about 10 p.m.-2 p.m. so we could see where gay men met others, socialized, and solicited dates.
-By the time we got to the last one, guys were hopping on the dance floor.
+By the time we got to the last one, the dance floor was hopping.
 Whatever was going on in the back room (when I asked my tour guide he said, “pastor, you don’t want to know”), they felt safe in doing it.

 My point in making this comparison is simply that both churches and gay bars have been places of relative safety for their communities.
 Historically, churches have been places of sanctuary that have been generally respected as such (even by the Nazis!).
 And gay bars since the 1940s have been places where even closeted gay people could “come out” of the closet for a night.
 Oh, yes, there were instances of bombings of African American Churches by racists, and the police raid on the Stonewall Inn in New York’s Greenwich Village on June 28, 1969 was the event that ignited the gay rights movement.
 But a terrorist act is even more terrible when places of assumed sanctuary are violated.
 If Christians cannot feel safe in churches, Jews in synagogues, Muslims in mosques, students in schools, workers in work places, gays in gay bars, where does that leave us?
 Exposed and afraid, even in places where we thought we were safe.